-Redbubble features as many artists as possible on the site, promos, the blog, and elsewhere.
+The Redbubble marketplace features as many independent artists as possible on the site, promos, the blog, and elsewhere.
 But with a community of over 600k artists (and growing), marketing for yourself is the best way to sell your work while building a supportive and passionate fanbase.
-Here are a couple of handy ways you can spread the word about your Redbubble shop.
+Here are a couple of handy ways you can spread the word about your Artist shop.

 Some artists have success using various social network sites such as Facebook, Twitter, Tumblr, and Instagram.
-If you have discovered some inspiring artists in our community, check out what they’ve done with external marketing.
+If you have discovered some inspiring artists on the Redbubble marketplace, check out what they’ve done with external marketing.
 They can be a great resource to tap into and learn from.

 You can also add links to your profile page for various other websites - Flickr, Behance, Instagram, Dribbble, etc. Just enter these URLs in your Link to Other Sites page.

 With promotional images, sharing your awesome art is easy.
 Simply pick a template, use Adobe Photoshop to place your artwork into the template, and voila!
 You now have a lifestyle image ready to share on Tiktok, Pinterest, Insta, etc. Find more information, a how-to video, and a collection of templates on your promotional images page, or read about it on our blog. *Tip* When sharing add #findyourthing for maximum reach!

 Link to your portfolio from your own website or blog

 Have your own website or blog?
 You can connect it to your Artist shop by copy and pasting the embedded script to your site.
 This will display your designs and let your audience know they can purchase it.

 Adding a link to your work via Facebook is super easy.
 Here’s how it’s done: